 Key well #2778 (2S/13W-10A01) represents the water level conditions of the Los Angeles Forebay (see Figure B).
 The water level high was observed in 1938 at an elevation of approximately 70 feet above msl and by 1962 water levels had fallen nearly 180 feet to an elevation of 109 ft below msl due to basin over-pumping and lack of sufficient natural recharge.
 Since then, basin adjudication and managed aquifer recharge by WRD and others have improved water levels in this area.
-At the end of WY 2019/20, groundwater levels were at an elevation of 20.2 feet below msl, which is 0.1 foot higher from the previous year.
-Overall, groundwater elevations increased across the Los Angeles Forebay.
-The average water level change based on WRD's GIS analysis was a 0.6 foot decrease over the WY.
+At the end of WY 2020/21, groundwater levels were at an elevation of 23.60 feet below msl, which is 3.40 feet higher from the previous WY.
+Overall, groundwater elevations increased across the Los Angeles

+Forebay.
+The average water level change based on WRD's GIS analysis was a 4.2 foot decrease over the WY.